MatteoMagnini/second-year-phd-presentation/content/_index.md

 #### Sub-symbolic model
 {{< image height="30" src="/nn-iris.png" >}}
 A neural network is trained to classify the Iris dataset.
-A human **can't understand** how the network makes decisions by inspecting the weights.
+A human **can't understand** how the network makes decisions by inspecting it.

 {{% /fragment %}}